 Are they tucked away in a safe, do-not-enter part of your heart?

 If you’re ready for God to do a beautiful work of transformation in your life then it’s time to do some serious heart-business with Him, friend.
 You might find it hard to hand over hurts.
 I get that.
 It’s hard for me too.
-But difficult as it may be, when we hand them over, our Master creates a stunning work of beauty in our lives.
+But difficult as it may be, when we hand over our hurts, our Master creates a stunning work of beauty in our lives.

 I am humbled by Your willingness to love and forgive me.
 Please take the broken pieces of my life and don’t allow me to grab them back.
 I surrender to Your healing.
 Mold me and shape me into a reflection of Your beautiful glory.